swkeever/skies.dev/src/content/gatsby-next-cra/index.md

 ## Other options

-If you need to customize the low level configuration of your app, you may want to create your own toolchain using a tool like [Webpack](https://webpack.js.org/).
+If you need to customize the low-level configuration of your app, you may want to create your own toolchain using a tool like [Webpack](https://webpack.js.org/).
 I probably wouldn't recommend going this route if you're a smaller team and need to focus on building and shipping your